ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/tweaking_kali.md

 ```

 ## 3. Creating a New User Account
 Since Kali 2020.1, Kali now comes with a low privileged user account by default (the kali user).
-This is much better than the older root by default, and normally this kali use account would be perfect to use.
+This is much better than the older root by default, and normally this kali user account would be perfect to use.
 However I want everyone to create a new user account using their student ID number, and full name so something like b00123456, Mark Cummins.

 >:warning: Obviously you should use you own student number in place of the demo ID I'm using